 Although the Zhou Dynasty lasted longer than any other dynasties in Chinese history, the actual political and military control by the dynasty, surnamed Ji, lasted only until 771BCE, a period known as the Western Zhou.
-The Zhou destroyed all Shao Hao nations in the western Shandong Peninsula, but never controlled the east area of the Jiaolai River.
 The Eastern Zhou (771-256BCE) was characterized by an accelerating collapse of royal authority, although the king's ritual importance allowed over five more centuries of rule.
-The Confucian chronicle of the early years of this process led to its title of the "Spring and Autumn" period.
-The partition of Jin in the mid-fifth century BCE initiated a second phase, the "Warring States."
+The Confucian chronicle of the early years of this process led to its title of the "Spring and Autumn" period (771-476BCE).
+The partition of Jin in the mid-fifth century BCE initiated a second phase, the "Warring States (476-221BCE)."
 In 403BCE, the Zhou court recognized Han, Zhao and Wei as fully independent states; in 344BCE, the first - Duke Hui of Wei - claimed the royal title of king for himself.
 A series of states rose to prominence before each falling in turn, but Zhou was a minor player in these conflicts.